haikelthaqif/Stock-Market-Prediction-with-Machine-Learning/README.md

 The code performs the following steps:

-1. Fetches historical data for the S&P 500 stock market index using the `yfinance` library.
+1. Fetches historical data for the input stock ticker using the `yfinance` library.

 2. Preprocesses the data by removing unnecessary columns, creating target variables, and selecting predictors.